WPManageNinja/fluent-affiliate-docs/guide/integrations/fluentcart-integration-with-fluentaffiliate.md

+---
+title: FluentCart Integration with FluentAffiliate
+description: Learn how to integrate FluentAffiliate with FluentCart.
+Set up affiliate commissions for FluentCart product sales and track affiliate performance in your online store.
+---

 # FluentCart Integration with FluentAffiliate

 FluentCart is a modern, lightweight e-commerce plugin for WordPress, designed to help you build and manage a high-performance online store.
 When you connect FluentCart with FluentAffiliate, you can launch a complete affiliate program to increase sales, track affiliate commissions, and handle payouts easily.